Refreshing Reflections

 For Iceberg tables, this type of incremental refresh is used when the changes are DML operations that delete or modify the data (UPDATE, DELETE, etc.) made either through the Copy-on-Write (COW) or the Merge-on-Read (MOR) storage mechanism.
 For more information about COW and MOR, see Row-Level Changes on the Lakehouse: Copy-On-Write vs. Merge-On-Read in Apache Iceberg.

-For sources in filesystems or Glue, non-append operations can include, for example:
+For sources in filesystems or AWS Glue, non-append operations can include, for example:

-• In Glue sources, DML-equivalent operations being performed on Parquet datasets, Avro datasets, or non-transactional ORC datasets
+- In AWS Glue sources, DML-equivalent operations being performed on Parquet datasets, Avro datasets, or non-transactional ORC datasets

 Both the anchor table and the reflection must be partitioned, and the partition transforms that they use must be compatible.